tatsu-lab/alpaca_eval/README.md

 <img align="center" alt="verified.png" src="figures/verified.png" width="500"/>
 </p>

 A verified result in AlpacaEval indicates that a core maintainer has decoded the outputs from the model and performed the evaluation.
-Unfortunately, we, the AlpacaEval maintainers, lack the resources (time/GPU/money) to verify all models.
+Unfortunately, we, the AlpacaEval maintainers, lack the resources to verify all the models and so we will only do that for models that are in the top-10 of the leaderboard.
 We apologize for any inconvenience this may cause and appreciate your understanding.
 To have your model verified, please follow the steps below:

 1. Contact `@yann` or `@rtaori` on Discord, or email us if you have our email, providing a brief rationale for why your model should be verified.
 2. Await our response and approval before proceeding.